Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • people-oriented

-• playful
+• Fun

-• responsive to training
+• Receptive to training

-• emotionally engaged with the household
+• emotionally involved with the family

-They can also be:
+They may also include:

-• sensitive
+• delicate

-• easily overstimulated
+• easily overwhelmed

 Are F1B Bernedoodles Good Family Dogs?